Workflows

 Discover --> Act

-- Setup feeds Monitor — without keywords and competitors, prompts miss the mark.
+- Setup feeds Monitor — without company context and competitors, prompts miss the mark.

 - Monitor feeds Act — insights and gaps become content tasks.